 Thanks for having me, Sean.

-Listen, my friends at My Pillow have done it again.
+Listen, my friends at MyPillow have done it again.

 The best pillow you'll ever use in your life.

-You'll fall asleep faster, you stay asleep longer, it'll change your life forever in a great way.
+It'll change your life forever in a great way.

-Well, now they've come up with the My Pillow Mattress Topper, 800-919-6090, or MyPillow.com promo code Hannity for the all-new MyPillow mattress topper.
+Well, now they've come up with the My Pillow Mattress Topper, 800-919-6090 or mypillow.com, promo code Hannity for the all-new MyPillow Mattress Topper.

 You are listening to the best of the Sean Hannity Show.

-Don't forget, catch the Sean Hannity Show weekdays right here on this station, and stay tuned for more right after the latest news.
+Don't forget, catch the Sean Hannity Show weekdays right here on this station and stay tuned for more right after the latest news.

 The best of Sean Hannity is on now.

-This is how we're a weak person, and what he's trying to do is get a reduced sentence.
+Michael Cohn, he's a weak person, and what he's trying to do is get a reduced sentence.

 So he's lying about a project that everybody knew about.

-This is a political winch hut.
+This is a political winch hunt.

 The next two years are about setting up for the election in 2020 and dividing, in my view, the Republican Party and Donald Trump from the base of the Republican Party.